 The bill amends the existing law governing public and private utilities in Michigan, specifically focusing on the regulation of alternative electric suppliers.
 It mandates that the commission must issue orders establishing rates, terms, and conditions that allow retail customers to take service from alternative electric suppliers.
 Notably, the bill changes the language from "shall" to "must" regarding the commission's obligations and removes previous limitations on the percentage of an electric utility's average weather-adjusted retail sales that can take service from alternative suppliers.
-The bill also introduces provisions that allow customers to expand their usage at facilities served by alternative suppliers and ensures that customers are not switched to another supplier without their consent.
+The bill also introduces provisions for customers seeking to expand their usage at facilities served by alternative suppliers and allows for specific exceptions for customers operating iron ore mining facilities in the Upper Peninsula.

 Statutes affected: Senate Introduced Bill: 460.10